laoqf/87Sr-ion-energy-level/README.md

   **Block 2 - State Selection**: Selected states to be shown on the Block 4

-  **Block 3 - Sttaic Magnetic Field**: Provide two types of magentic field input for calculating the zeeman splitting in Block 4 & 5
+  **Block 3 - Static Magnetic Field**: Provide two types of magentic field input for calculating the zeeman splitting in Block 4 & 5

   **Block 4 - Main Figure**: Display the selected atomic states and their Zeeman sub levels